 When renting corporate housing to a tenant, you may want to require tenants to reserve the rental with a credit card and provide a corporate letter of responsibility.
 If you require a deposit fee, you should describe circumstances in which you would be allowed to retain the fee, including damage to the rental unit.

 If you need help drafting a corporate housing lease agreement, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.